Body weight is a key assessment tool in medical care.

 - Scale should be set to zero before use

-- Clean scale before use (typically, parts that patient will contact) with alcohol wipes to minimise infection risk
+- Clean scale before use (typically, parts that the patient will contact) with alcohol wipes to minimise infection risk

 - Remove heavy clothing from patient.
-If tare function is available, it can be used instead to deduct clothing weight
+If tare function is available it can be used instead to deduct clothing weight

 General tips for measurement